One of the Adopt-a-Stream events is the River Roundup, where volunteers collect river creatures.

 Where are the results?

 See the Current River Monitoring Reports and Plans page to view summaries of the results from the Adopt-a-Stream events.
-If you would like to see the raw data, please email Paul Steen (email@example.com).
+For past River Monitoring Reports, go here.
+If you would like to see the raw data, please email Paul Steen (firstname.lastname@example.org).

 Sponsored by TOYOTA